asyrafzlkln96/invoice-extractor-gemini/README.md

 # invoice-extractor-gemini
-Multilanguage Invoice Extractor using Gemini AI
+Multilanguage Invoice Extractor using Gemini AI.
+The user can upload an invoice image, and prompt on the details of the invoice.

 # Usage